Insurance Recruitment Expertise

-The AllSearch Insurance Recruiting team has a rich 20 year internal database/network of talented insurance professional spanning the commercial and personal side P&C realm, the agency world, carriers and specialty insurers ranging from auto, marine, business, real estate, and yes, even pets!
+The AllSearch Insurance Recruiting team has a rich 20 year internal database/network of talented insurance professionals spanning the commercial and personal P&C realm, the agency world, carriers and specialty insurers ranging from auto, marine, business, real estate, and yes, even pets!

 Leading the team is Alicia Smith, an experienced insurance industry professional.
 Alicia spent several years working under a 20 year P&C Insurance industry veteran, learning the insurance world, lingo, roles, and companies from the ground up.
 Thanks to her dedication and success, she has since taken over the our Insurance Recruiting practice comprised of several very bright and hard working Insurance Recruiters.

 It’s that unique and rare combination of both hands-on insurance experience and recruiting experience that gives the AllSearch Insurance Recruiting Team such a tremendous advantage over much of the competition.
 Our insurance client base, spanning nearly 20 years in business, runs the gamut from small to mid-size independent insurance agencies, to brand name franchisees, to industry co-ops and non-profits, to some of the largest most well known corporate firms in North America.

 Click button above to Request a No-Cost, No-Obligation Recruiting Consultation

 How Do Our Insurance Headhunters Find Skilled Talent